marygale/it380/README.md

 $ cd it380
 ```

-To setup the database edit [config.php](config.php) these following lines:
+To setup the database, edit [config.php](config.php) these following lines:

 ```php
 define( "DB_NAME", "it380" );